mar-tina/shadow-render/README.md

 **Disclaimer**: Toolkit is built around the concepts that i understand personally.
 There was no design document .
 The process for coming up with this toolkit was on a build as you go basis .

 To initialize the application .
-The toolkit provides an init function that requires you to pass
+The toolkit provides an init function that requires you to pass in:

-- {id} The div to bind to in index.html
+- [id] The div to bind to in index.html
-- {template} The result of calling the html `parser` provided by the toolkit
+- [template] The result of calling the html `parser` provided by the toolkit

 ```
     import { init, html } from "shadow-render";